 Give me a bowl of crispy roast potatoes and a jar of horseradish sauce and I’d be a happy man.
-As a kid sunday lunch meant one thing to me… horseradish sauce time!
-Never mind the fact that it wasn’t beef I’d be eating, it didn’t matter if it was chicken, lamb, or pork for lunch, if there were roast potatoes than I would be looking for the horseradish sauce.
+As a kid, Sunday lunch meant one thing to me… horseradish sauce time!
+Never mind the fact that it wasn’t beef I’d be eating, it didn’t matter if it was chicken, lamb, or pork for lunch, if there were roast potatoes then I would be looking for the horseradish sauce.

 I’m a guy who loves his spicy condiments – horseradish, any type of mustard, even brown sauce.
 Surprisingly enough though I have a very low tolerance for chillies and don’t like a curry that’s too hot.
 It’s a different type of spice and taste.
 One that gets you on the tongue where horseradish gets you in the nose.

-Who ever named horseradish has got a wicked sense of humour because its tapered white root is actually poisonous to horses.
-In its raw state it looks a little like a parsnip and if you held it up to your nose and gave it a good sniff you’d be surprised because it has absolutely no smell.
-Its only when you peel and finely grate it that it releases its pungent odour.
+Whoever named horseradish has got a wicked sense of humour because its tapered white root is actually poisonous to horses.
+In its raw state, it looks a little like parsnip and if you held it up to your nose and gave it a good sniff you’d be surprised because it has absolutely no smell.
+It’s only when you peel and finely grate it that it releases its pungent odour.

 Ounce peeled be sure to use it straight away.
 When it’s exposed to air or heat it quickly loses its flavour, smell, and pungency.
 It also darkens and becomes bitter.
 If you want to prepare it ahead of time you can cover it in vinegar once you grate it, this is what they do to make the horseradish sauce you’re probably more familiar with.